bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 **I fall and break my wrist.**

-I've always been cool and collected in emergency situations.I think its a byproduct of ADHD.
+I've always been cool and collected in emergency situations.
+I think its a byproduct of ADHD.
 I assess my now-crooked wrist, determine it's indeed broken using the very scientific method of looking at it, and have a stranger call an ambulance for me.
 I make sure to tell them it's non-emergency since I'm not bleeding to death on the sidewalk.
 I call my wife and tell her the news in my typical deadpan, trying-not-to-panic-anyone fashion.

 After a 4-hour whirlwind that involved fentanyl, morphine, being put under, and having my arm set in a splint, I'm finally ready to go home and let this new challenge set in until surgery.